July was another good month for the equity markets; REITs were again the stars. Fixed income continued to recover from its first quarter losses.

 A Closer Look at the Canadian Economy

-The inflation rate for June was +0.8%, and +0.7% on an annual basis.
-Core inflation which excludes more variable items such as gasoline, natural gas, fruit & vegetables and mortgage interest was +1.1%.
-Prices were one of the few economic measures that didn’t see substantial declines during the worst of the pandemic.
+The inflation rate for June was +0.3%, and +3.1% on an annual basis.
+Core inflation which excludes more variable items such as gasoline, natural gas, fruit & vegetables and mortgage interest was +2.7%.
+The rise in inflation was attributed mostly to gasoline (+32.0%).
+Excluding gasoline, the inflation index rose +2.2%.

 Retail sales were down -2.1% in May.
 The largest declines occurred at building material and garden equipment stores (-11.3%) and clothing stores (-11.2%).
 Sales rose +0.8% at food and beverage stores.
 Compared to a year ago, retail sales were up +24.6%.

 Canada’s GDP was down -0.3% in May, the second decline in two months.
 12 of 20 industrial sectors declined with construction and retail the largest decliners.